Avril112113/Yodine/readme.md

 Just do not take ownership of what is not yours. (i should add a licence but idk how they work)

+To run this you need [love2d](https://love2d.org/)
+To use the provided dll for lpeglabel use 32-bit love2d
+Or just check for any releases and use those instead

 # The project
 This is made to attempt at emulating a data network from the game StarBase (not out yet)
 its a 2D editor not 3D (as of right now)